The Greatest Show on Earth (1952) starring Charlton Heston, Jimmy Stewart, Cornell Wilde, Betty Hutton

 Trivia for The Greatest Show on Earth (1952)

-- Cecil B. DeMille was demanding of his actors and actresses and insisted that everyone truly learn to perform the circus roles they were supposed to be — acting. — This meant that Betty Hutton really did have to learn the trapeze and Gloria Grahame had to let an elephant rest its foot an inch from her face.
-Cornel Wilde probably had it the worst, as he was portraying a high-wire artist — and he was seriously afraid of heights.
+- Cecil B. DeMille insisted everyone truly learn to perform the circus roles they were supposed to be “acting”.
+Betty Hutton really learned the trapeze.
+And Gloria Grahame had to let an elephant rest its foot an inch from her face.
+Cornel Wilde probably had it the worst, as he was portraying a high-wire artist.
+But he was seriously afraid of heights.

-- While filming this movie, Cecil B. DeMille presented Betty Hutton with the Photoplay Award for favorite actress of 1950 for Annie Get Your Gun (1950).
-The presentation was filmed and shown on a newsreel.
+- While filming, Cecil B. DeMille presented Betty Hutton with the Photoplay Award for favorite actress of 1950 for Annie Get Your Gun (1950).